Skip to content

 echo "Backup saved to /tmp/pre-upgrade-backup.yaml"

 Audit the current versions of your cluster components.
-You need to know exactly what versions are running to determine if they are vulnerable to known CVEs and to plan the upgrade path.
+You need to know exactly what versions are running to determine whether they are vulnerable to known CVEs and whether the target upgrade path is legal.

 Terminal window